JD297/pushm/README.md

 [pushm] Password for "db":
 ```

-Also nice is that your credentials that are in an inline command will not be displayed as plaintext in the shell history.
+Credentials that are in an inline command will not be displayed as plaintext in the shell history.
 ```bash
 $ history
  1000 mysql -u $(pushm -r db -s user) -p$(pushm -r db -s pass) -h localhost mydb < backup.sql
 ```

-So you can also arrow up, hit return, type your password and you can use this command again.
-So you must not copy the credentials again and again and again (especially when you copy often things to your clipboard that you need to work with this comes very handy).

 # Requirements
 You need to have python3 installed on your box.
 Python modules that are required are mostly installed by default on linux and mac.